Flauschbaellchen/atheme-ruby/README.md

 If an option is missing, the default ones as stated above are used.

-After you initialized an Atheme::Client object, e.g. @client, you need to login to perform and send any commands.
+### Login

+The initial client uses an anonymous login which can be re-choosen by calling @client.anonymous! or by logging out.

+To login with an account registered with NickServ use the following:

-    @client.login(username, password, ip="127.0.0.1") #=> true on success
+    @client.login(username, password, ip="127.0.0.1") #=> you'll get a cookie on success
     @client.logged_in? #=> true or false

+The cookie is a random generated string from Atheme for your current login session and will be valid for one(1) hour or until the server is shut down or restarted.

+You can relogin using the cookie by calling:

+    @client.relogin(cookie, user, ip="127.0.0.1")

+which saves you from asking users everytime again for their passwords.

 You may logout after you finished your work:

     @client.logout

+### Service-Calls

-This gem supports all service-bots of atheme, like chanser, nickserv etc.
+This gem supports all service-bots of atheme, like chanserv, nickserv etc.
 You can call any commands you want to perform like you do on IRC:

     @client.chanserv.info('#opers') # like /msg chanserv info #opers